LegendaryPKMN/ivcalc/README.md

 Individual Value & Stat Calculator
 ===================================

+:warning: If you came to this page by mistake and you only want to use the calculator, [click here!](http://www.legendarypokemon.net/ivcalcxy.html)

 This IV Calculator / Stat Calculator / Hidden Power Calculator has been written by [Heracles Papatheodorou a.k.a Arty2](http://www.twitter.com/Arty2), webmaster of [Legendary Pokémon](http://www.legendarypokemon.net/).
 It allows the calculation of any Pokémon's Individual Values when given the Pokémon's details.

 It's written in JavaScript to ensure cross-system compatibility.
 It is a small single file download and requires nothing but a browser with JavaScript enabled.
 It should work flawlessly in Internet Explorer, Opera, Firefox, Chrome and Safari on any system, including the Nintendo DSi.